 It's about community, entrepreneurs, politics, art . . and sometimes just silly fun . . . a slightly gay blog

 . . . with my husband, Dr. Steven Robert Tomlinson, invest time, talent & treasure in organizations and causes that create community and provide opportunities for others.
-We prioritize spending time with family, godchildren and friends.
-We've celebrated our 13th anniversary, nearly 8 years since married in British Columbia, Canada.
+We prioritize spending time with family, godchildren & friends, and believe that Art, Witness and Friendship are the three ways to change the world.
+We love big West Texas skies and have celebrated our 14th anniversary - nine years since we were married on Salt Spring Island, British Columbia, Canada.